 People should speak with a doctor to find out how much vitamin C they should be consuming each day.

-Fortified and enriched foods contain added vitamins and minerals to improve nutrition.
-Many cereal products are fortified with calcium, vitamin D, and iron.
+Fortified and enriched foods contain added vitamins and minerals to

 People with hemochromatosis should avoid iron-fortified foods.